Submit Your Registration REACH 2018

 The REACH or Registration, Evaluation, Authorisation and Restriction of Chemicals regulation was first introduced on June 1, 2007 by the European Chemicals Agency (ECHA).

 If you are a manufacturer, importer or end-user of chemicals the word “REACH” would have crossed your path at some point since the inception of the regulation eleven years ago.

 However, you may not be fully aware of your responsibilities and obligations in accordance with REACH.
-At Chemdoc, we understand how difficult it can be to decipher and implement all required aspects of the regulations and have provided you with this guide to ensure you are REACH ready.
+At EcoOnline, we understand how difficult it can be to decipher and implement all required aspects of the regulations and have provided you with this information to ensure you are REACH ready.

 The REACH Regulation was introduced as a way of gathering useful information on all chemical substances in the European market.
 The aim was to create a comprehensive database of all chemicals available in the EU in order to reduce the risk to human health and the environment.

 REACH requires all companies who manufacture or import substances in quantities in excess of 1 tonne per annum to complete a registration dossier with ECHA.
 Since the introduction of the regulations in 2007 there have been many deadlines for companies to register their substances.

 These deadlines have been based on the tonnage band of a substance manufactured or imported and the classifications of the substances.